axisgroup/evaluation-toolkit/2. Determining what to measure/Desirable Attributes.md

 - Does it provide insight or understanding that was not obtainable with the original representation, text or table, etc?
 - Does it provide insight or understanding better than some alternative visualization would?
 Or does it require excessive cognitive effort?

-Helpful
+### Helpful
 Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.
-Any such information should be easy to search, focused on the user's task, list concrete steps to be carried out, and not be too large.
+- Is help documentation easy to search?
+Is it focused on the user's task?
+- Doest it list concrete steps to be carried out without being overwhelming?

 Purposeful